Milan Kundera: Writing style and philosophy

 Many of Kundera's characters seem to develop as expositions of one of these themes at the expense of their full humanity.
 Specifics in regard to the characters tend to be rather vague.
-Often, more than one main character is used in a novel; Kundera may even completely discontinue a character, resuming the plot with somebody new.
-As he told Philip Roth in an interview in The Village Voice: "Intimate life [is] understood as one's personal secret, as something valuable, inviolable, the basis of one's originality."
+Often, more than one main character is used in a novel; Kundera may have even completely discontinued a character, resuming the plot with somebody new.
+As he told Philip Roth in an interview in The Village Voice: "Intimate life [is] understood as one's personal secret, as something valuable, inviolable, the basis of one's originality".

 Kundera's early novels explore the dual tragic and comic aspects of totalitarianism.
-He does not view his works, however, as political commentary.
-"The condemnation of totalitarianism doesn't deserve a novel," he has said.
-According to the Mexican novelist Carlos Fuentes, "What he finds interesting is the similarity between totalitarianism and "the immemorial and fascinating dream of a harmonious society where private life and public life form but one unity and all are united around one will and one faith."
-In exploring the dark humor of this topic, Kundera seems deeply influenced by Franz Kafka.
+He did not view his works, however, as political commentary.
+"The condemnation of totalitarianism doesn't deserve a novel", he said.
+According to the Mexican novelist Carlos Fuentes, "What he finds interesting is the similarity between totalitarianism and the immemorial and fascinating dream of a harmonious society where private life and public life form but one unity and all are united around one will and one faith".
+In exploring the dark humour of this topic, Kundera seems deeply influenced by Franz Kafka.

-Kundera considers himself a writer without a message.
+Kundera considered himself a writer without a message.
 In Sixty-three Words, a chapter in The Art of the Novel, Kundera tells of a Scandinavian publisher who hesitated to publish The Farewell Party because of its apparent anti-abortion message.
-Not only was the publisher wrong about the existence of such a message, Kundera explains, but, "I was delighted with the misunderstanding.
+Not only was the publisher wrong about the existence of such a message, Kundera explained, but, "I was delighted with the misunderstanding.
 I had succeeded as a novelist.
 I succeeded in maintaining the moral ambiguity of the situation.
 I had kept faith with the essence of the novel as an art: irony.
-And irony doesn't give a damn about messages!"
+And irony doesn't give a damn about messages!".

-Kundera also ventures often into musical matters, analyzing Czech folk music for example; or quoting from Leoš Janáček and Bartók; or placing musical excerpts into the text, as in The Joke; or discussing Schoenberg and atonality.
+Kundera also ventured often into musical matters, analyzing Czech folk music for example; or quoting from Leoš Janáček and Bartók; or placing musical excerpts into the text, as in The Joke; or discussing Schoenberg and atonality.

-Controversies

-In 2009, Kundera signed a petition in support of Polish film director Roman Polanski, calling for his release after he was arrested in Switzerland in relation to his 1977 charge for drugging and anally raping a 13-year-old girl.